 Everyone in San Francisco should have an affordable, sustainable home.
 This measure will create a permanent funding source and set of rules to ensure a fair deal for anyone who lives or works in our city.

-The Community Housing Act will require the City to create at least 1500 units of self-sustainable green municipal housing every three years, sprinkled evenly across the City and centered around public transit.
-Some will be purchases and green renovations of existing buildings so tenants can stay in SF and afford rent.
+The Community Housing Act will require the City to create at least 1500 units of self-sustainable green municipal housing every three years near public transit.
+Some units will be purchases and renovations of existing buildings so tenants can stay in SF and afford rent.
 Others will be new construction of environmentally sustainable affordable homes.

-Along with the housing, this measure will create childcare facilities, public restrooms, neighborhood meeting rooms, and increased Muni service — all to address the systemic problems in our city and make life better for everyone.
+Along with the housing, this measure will create childcare facilities, neighborhood meeting spaces, and increased Muni service — all to address the systemic problems in our city and make life better for everyone.

-Anyone who lives or works in SF can qualify for vacant units, but those who already live in a neighborhood will get some preference (as with existing affordable housing).
-Your rent would be capped at 25% of household income, or $93/month, whichever is higher.
+Anyone who lives or works in SF can qualify for a vacant unit.
+Your rent would be capped at 25% of your household's income, or a minimum rent that can't exceed $93/month, whichever is higher.
 Existing tenants will always get to stay in their unit if the City buys it up, and their rents will generally decrease.
-Everyone will benefit from the childcare centers, improved transit, public restrooms, and community building.
+Everyone will benefit from the childcare centers, improved transit, and community spaces.